scopplestone/testing/docs/userguide/020_workflow.md

 * ``PICLAS_EQNSYSNAME``: Equation system to be solved
     * maxwell:
     * poisson:
 * ``PICLAS_POLYNOMIAL_DEGREE``: Defines the polynomial degree of the solution.
 The order of convergence follows as $N+1$.
 Each grid cell contains $(N+1)^3$ collocation points to represent the solution.
 * ``PICLAS_NODETYPE``: The nodal collocation points used during the simulation
     * GAUSS:
     * GAUSS-LOBATTO:
 * ``PICLAS_INTKIND8``: Enables simulations with particle numbers above 2 147 483 647
 * ``PICLAS_READIN_CONSTANTS``: Enables user-defined natural constants for the speed of light *c0*, permittivity *eps* and permeability *mu* of vacuum, which must then be supplied in the parameter file.
 The default if *OFF* and the values for the speed of light c0=299792458.0 [m/s], permittivity eps=8.8541878176e-12 [F/m] and permeability mu=1.2566370614e-6 [H/m] are hard-coded.

 The options EQNSYSNAME, POLYNOMIAL_DEGREE and NODETYPE can be ignored for a DSMC simulation.
 For parallel computation the following flags should be configured:

 * ``LIBS_USE_MPI``: Enabling parallel computation.
-For a detailed description of the installation of MPI, please refer to refer to Section \ref{sec:install_mpi}.
+For a detailed description of the installation of MPI, please refer to refer to
+                    Section {ref}`sec:installing-mpi`.
-* ``PICLAS_LOADBALANCE``: Enable load-balancing
+* ``PICLAS_LOADBALANCE``: Enable timer-based load-balancing by automatic determination of workload weights for each simulation element.

 All other options are set in the parameter file.

 ## Setup of parameter file(s)

 The settings of the simulation are controlled through parameter files, which are given as arguments to the binary.
-In the case of PIC simulations the input of a single parameter file (e.g. *parameter.ini*) is sufficient, while the DSMC method requires the input of a species parameter file (e.g. *DSMCSpecies.ini*).
+In the case of
+PIC simulations the input of a single parameter file (e.g. *parameter.ini*) is sufficient, while the DSMC method requires the input of a species parameter file (e.g.
+*DSMCSpecies.ini*).
 The most recent list of parameters can be found by invoking the help in the console:

     piclas --help